-Some people like to have the phone with the best camera, others prefer the speed, and some only just find the name and design more than enough (Yeah, those guys 😀).
+Some people like to have the phone with the best camera, others prefer the speed, and some only just find the name of the brand is more than enough (Yeah, those guys 🍎😀).

-So like I mentioned earlier, to be able to pick the most suitable phone for you, you will be considering many aspects, and the most aspects that almost everyone’s looking for when picking a phone are Camera, Speed & Performance, Design, and of course, the Price tag.
+So like I mentioned earlier, to be able to pick the most suitable phone for you, you will be considering many aspects, and the most aspects that almost everyone are looking for when picking a phone are Camera, Speed & Performance, Battery, Design, and of course, the Price tag.

 So when it comes to deciding which smartphone to get, you’ll be considering these aspects, prioritizing them, and then ranking the options based on that priority.
 And eventually, you are most likely ending up sacrificing something for the other (Screen size for the camera, performance for battery life, .. etc).

-So with all that been said, where can I decide the top in each criterion?
+So with all that being said, where can I decide the top in each criterion?

 Well, through reviews, and YouTube is definitely the best destination for smartphones reviews and all other kinds of reviews on the internet.